aces/Loris/modules/imaging_uploader/test/TestPlan.md

 6. Try uploading an invalid file (a .jpg or .txt) with syntactically correct CandID, PSCID and visit labels.
 Make sure an appropriate message is displayed in the Console Output at the top of the page.
    [Manual Testing]
-7. Execute step 10 again, but with a .tgz and .zip file.
+7. Execute step 6 again, but with a .tgz and .zip file.
    [Manual Testing]
-8. Upload a scan which was already uploaded and which was either 'Not Started' or 'Failure' status in the Progress column.
+8. Upload a scan which was already uploaded and which has either 'Not Started' or 'Failure' status in the Progress column.
    Make sure you get the Warning message 'Are you sure?
 A file with this name already exists!
 Would you like to override existing file?'.
 Ensure the correct behavior of the two possible actions by the user: 'Yes, I am sure!' or 'No, cancel it!'.
    [Manual Testing]